 Nick brought the revolver.

-“You have to be fully committed for this to work,” he told us all.
+“You have to fully commit for this to work,” he said to us.

 “Good question.
 I have to get a job.”

-“Well, I write pretty damn well, but what does that matter today or tomorrow?”
+“Well, I act pretty damn well, and I wrote the draft of a screenplay, but what does that matter today or tomorrow?”

-I ended up moving into Lenny’s one-and-a-half-bedroom apartment in Cerritos—the human landfill outside of Los Angeles.
-The owner of the building didn’t allow pets.
-Lenny liked to watch TV, I liked to read books about writers who read about writers drinking.
+We lived in Cerritos, the human landfill outside of Los Angeles.
+Lenny liked to watch TV.
+I liked to read books about writers.

-One night I saw a commercial for Carmine Alonso.
-The film would premiere nationwide in a few weeks.
+One night there was a preview for Carmine Alonso.
+The film would premiere in a week.
 I asked Lenny to rewind it.
-He could because he had recorded some reality show about miserable housewives.

 “Pause it at the credits,” I said.

-“Hey, Lenny, you ever think about starting up a new chapter?”
+“Hey, Lenny, you ever think about playing roulette again?”